ShayHill/shayallenhill_site/_posts/2019-10-24-body-in-the-trunk.md

 The mother and son part ways with the stranger.
 The son, having enjoyed the day fully, asks why his mother had been so guarded.

-The mother recounts the events of the trip–the offer of assistance, the tour of the home, the imprudent discussion of business profits–and informs her “naive” son that the stranger had more interest in a rich American wife than in playing tour guide.
+The mother recounts the events of the trip---the offer of assistance, the tour of the home, the imprudent discussion of business profits---and informs her “naive” son that the stranger had more interest in a rich American wife than in playing tour guide.

-The son, incredulous–as sons are about the romantic appeal of their mothers–abandons the conversation.
+The son, incredulous---as sons are about the romantic appeal of their mothers---abandons the conversation.

 As the story ends, the mother regrets not touring the medieval church and wonders what might have been had she been more romantically inclined.